The intranet is the unsung hero amongst PR channels.

 Intranet Best Practices

-Here are 10 best practice tips on how to maximize the effectiveness of your intranet for corporate and/or internal communications:
+Here are 10 best practice tips on how to maximise the effectiveness of your intranet for corporate communications in general and internal communications in particular:

 Implementing these best practices can significantly enhance the intranet’s role in internal communications, turning it into a dynamic, engaging, and indispensable resource within your organization.